Raymond James Maintains Union Pacific (UNP) Strong Buy Recommendation

 What are Other Shareholders Doing?

+Chesley Taft & Associates holds 45K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 59K shares, representing a decrease of 32.23%.
+The firm increased its portfolio allocation in UNP by 69,919.38% over the last quarter.

+Thrivent Financial For Lutherans holds 156K shares representing 0.03% ownership of the company.
+In it's prior filing, the firm reported owning 336K shares, representing a decrease of 115.48%.
+The firm decreased its portfolio allocation in UNP by 99.95% over the last quarter.

+Steward Partners Investment Advisory holds 138K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 137K shares, representing an increase of 0.80%.
+The firm decreased its portfolio allocation in UNP by 2.44% over the last quarter.

-SSAQX - State Street U.S. Core Equity Fund holds 191K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 181K shares, representing an increase of 5.29%.
-The firm increased its portfolio allocation in UNP by 7.85% over the last quarter.
+Whittier Trust Co Of Nevada holds 20K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 20K shares, representing an increase of 0.37%.
+The firm decreased its portfolio allocation in UNP by 1.25% over the last quarter.

-True Link Financial Advisors holds 4K shares representing 0.00% ownership of the company.
+Ami Investment Management holds 1K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-Bbr Partners holds 27K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 35K shares, representing a decrease of 31.10%.
-The firm decreased its portfolio allocation in UNP by 99.93% over the last quarter.

-St Germain D J holds 18K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 11K shares, representing an increase of 37.70%.
-The firm increased its portfolio allocation in UNP by 205.68% over the last quarter.

-Nbt Bank N A holds 34K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 35K shares, representing a decrease of 0.57%.
-The firm decreased its portfolio allocation in UNP by 99.94% over the last quarter.

 What is the Fund Sentiment?